skissane/pdos/s370/readme2.txt

 This would be the only instruction that didn't already exist in S/370-XA.
 Although things like doing a BSM with x'01' didn't exist until z/Arch either.

+The listing of the building of z/PDOS, including the expanded macros, which would be useful for writing a C-callable replacement, has been made available as "listing.txt".